Branching

 Branching statements determine how a program makes decisions and repeats actions.

-By evaluating conditions (true or false statements), a program can choose different paths of execution.
-If you are familiar with JavaScript or a programming language like C++ or Java, you are most likely already familiar with all of the branching statements listed here.
+If you are familiar with JavaScript or a similar programming language like C++ or Java, you are most likely familiar with all of the branching statements listed here.

 If statements